 Threat modeling

 A STRIDE-driven security threat model for a system you describe to the agent.
-The workflow walks scoping → component enumeration → per-component STRIDE analysis → review → enrichment → mitigation → report, drawing on the gateway's STRIDE pattern corpus and CVE data for each component.
+The workflow walks scoping and DFD construction → six-way STRIDE specialist analysis over the diagram → review → enrichment and scoring → mitigation → report, grounding the enrichment in the gateway's threat-framework corpora.

 Tier